top of page

 ***Limited Availability - mainly late mornings or early afternoons***

-Because you're feeling overwhelmed with the constant demands of life.
+You are feeling overwhelmed with the constant demands of life.
 You want and need help finding a better way to deal with it all.
-You're struggling with your family, career and relationships.
-You've read the books, watched the videos, talked to friends & family and nothing works.
-Nothing makes it better for the long run.
+You are struggling with your family, career and relationships.
+You have read the books, watched the videos, talked to friends & family, and nothing has worked.
+Nothing makes you feel better.

 "Play is the highest form of human development in childhood, for it alone is the free expression of what is in a child's soul!"

 The answer is a Mental Health License.
 In the state of Texas, one must have a Master's degree from an accredited University, pass the National Counselor Examination and complete 3,000 supervised hours in order to be licensed to practice psychotherapy or counseling.
 Coaching is just a certification.
 A Licensed Professional Counselor (LPC), Licensed Marriage and Family Therapist (LMFT), Licensed Clinical Social Worker (LCSW) and Psychologist have completed all the requirements necessary to stand alone and provide mental health therapy, counseling and/or psychotherapy.
 A LPC-Associate, LMFT-Associate and LMSW (licensed master social worker) are associates/interns with a provisional license under supervision to complete the requirements for a stand alone license.

 Book the first session by contacting us by email.
 Then, we will coordinate and schedule our first intake session.
 During our intake session, we will discuss your symptoms and converse to agree if I'm the right fit for you.
 It is very important that you find the right therapist that "clicks" with you.
 I hope I'm the right person for you.
 If I'm not, I'll be more than happy to refer you to many of my trusted colleagues who might have more expertise on your area of need.